 HOW TO ENTER THE JOHN BYRNE AWARD

 After you submit your entry, we will post it online, here, and may also share it on John Byrne Award social channels.
-Your entry is automatically entered into both the monthly and annual competition.
+Your entry is automatically entered into both the quarterly and annual competition.

 (See our FAQs page for further information on our submission form.)